yujiri8/yujiri.xyz/software/pythontut5.md

 Also, make sure the player doesn't have to restart the program to play again!
 It should offer to play again after the game.
 I recommend putting that `ask_bool` function in a `util` module and importing it.
 Another place it would be good to use is for asking the player whether they want to move first.

 This is gonna be tough.
-My solution is almost 130 lines, not counting the `ask_bool` function I import!
+My solution is 92 lines of code, not counting the `ask_bool` function I import!
 (Though it's heavy on comments.)
 Remember, if you get stumped by an error, the timeless debugging technique of insering `print` statements near places you suspect might be responsible to find out if variables aren't what you thought they were.
 And use functions everywhere you see fit.
 I ended up with 6 of them, not counting `ask_bool`.

 <expand-note closedtext="Show solution" opentext="Hide solution">